-The first part of the paper is taught by lectures, practical sessions and supervisions.
-The lectures will introduce the various statistical techniques and methods, while the corresponding practical sessions will allow the students to apply these.
-The practical sessions are crucial to gain a better understanding of the techniques and methods (and to perform well in the paper's exam), and to obtain the skills required for the data analysis project in the second part of the paper (and, thus, to do well in the other half of the assessment for the paper), including the ability to use the software package that we will use (the statistical package R).
-For the supervisions for this part of the paper, students will be given specific tasks that will require them to go into further detail on some of the issues covered in the lectures and practical sessions.
-Detailed information on the supervision assignments will be provided as the course progresses.
+The first part of the paper is taught by practical sessions and supervisions, supported by online materials.
+These materials consist of a series of videos which provide background information and introduce and explain the statistical methods and issues covered in the sessions and supervisions.
+The practical sessions are the core element of the paper.
+These sessions will teach students to apply the statistical methods covered in the paper, and are crucial to gain a better understanding of the techniques and methods (and to perform well in the paper's exam) and to obtain the skills required for the data analysis project in the second part of the paper (and, thus, to do well in the other half of the assessment for the paper).
+This includes the ability to use the software package that we will use (the statistical package R).
+For the supervisions for this part of the paper, students will be given specific tasks that will require them to go into further detail on some of the issues covered in the practical sessions.
+Detailed information on the supervision assignments will be provided as the course progresses and be available on the paper's Moodle page.
 Students should expect to do three supervisions for this part in Michaelmas, and two supervisions in the first weeks of Lent.